 Ellen Teague is a London-based freelance Catholic journalist who writes and campaigns on Justice, Peace and Ecology issues.
-She has worked for the Columbans since 1990, running the media desk of the Justice, Peace and Integrity of Creation (JPIC) team of the Columban Missionary Society in Britain and editing their newsletter, Vocation for Justice.
+She has worked for the Columbans since 1990, running the media desk of the Justice, Peace and Ecology (JPE) team of the Columban Missionaries in Britain and editing their newsletter, Vocation for Justice.

 She speaks in dioceses, parishes and chaplaincies regularly on JPIC issues, particularly on the social justice teachings of Laudato Si’, the 2015 papal encyclical on ‘Our Common Home’.
 Ellen is also an assessor for the Livesimply Parish Award in England and Wales, and supports individuals, families, parishes and educational establishments to commit to the transition to renewable energy, advocacy for justice and peacemaking.
 She helps to organise the annual Columban media competition for young people, which has focused on Migrants, Refugees and ‘Throwaway Society’.